-- Press the NC START key The control approaches the specified positions in - the specified sequence and shows the next dialog.
-Approach axes in individually selected sequence: Further Information: "Returning to the contour", page 549 - Press the NC START key - > The control resumes execution of the NC program.
+- Press the NC START key The control approaches to the control approache - The control approaches the specified positions in the specified sequence and shows the next dialog.
+Approach axes in individually selected sequence: Further Information: "Returning to the contour", page 586 - Press the NC START key - > The control resumes execution of the NC program.